-Justification: Continuing decline is inferred in the quality of habitat from competition from weeds, particularly Scotch Broom, Blackberry, Willow and African Lovegrass.
+Justification: Continuing decline is inferred in the quality of habitat from competition from weeds, particularly scotch broom, blackberry, willow and African lovegrass, particularly after disturbance events such as severe fire and floods.
 The first two of those species have been identified as Weeds of National Significance, because of their invasiveness, potential for spread, and economic and environmental impacts (Department of Primary Industry 2023).
-Continuing decline in habitat area and quality is inferred from increased severity of floods as a result of climate change causing loss of areas of riverbank.
-Continuing decline in the number of mature individuals is inferred as a result of increased severity of floods and competition from weeds.
+Continuing decline in habitat area and quality is also inferred from increasing severity of floods as a result of climate change causing loss of areas of riverbank.
+Continuing decline in the number of mature individuals has in turn been observed as a result of the physical removal of plants and the washing away of the soil seedbank following repeat severe floods, and the resulting competition from weeds which suppress subsequent germination.